Rodolphe Iddi Lala: Political career and later years

 Upon Bokassa's deposition later in 1979, Iddi Lala did not return to the CAR but instead joined the opposition against the reinstalled President David Dacko.
 He entered Abel Goumba's Ubangian Popular Front (FPO), where, according to Serre he was the Secretary General, and according to O'Toole he was responsible for external relations.
 He was expelled from the FPO in August 1980, and on 30 December 1980, formed the Central African National Liberation Movement (MCLN), a new political party that was financed by the Libyan government of Muammar Gaddafi.
 This movement did not gather many followers, so much that O'Toole regarded it as a "largely paper creation" and Iddi Lala as "one of the wild cards in the loose opposition coalition".
-On 14 May 1981, under the directions of Iddi Lala, who was based in Lagos at this time, the MCLN orchestrated a bombing of the cinema Le Club in Bangui, leading to three deaths and 32 injuries.
+On 14 May 1981, under the directions of Iddi Lalagh, who was based in Lagos at this time, the MCLN orchestrated a bombing of the cinema Le Club in Bangui, leading to three deaths and 32 injuries.
 Iddi Lala claimed responsibility for the attack, claiming that this was "the first blow" in a campaign that would last until every French soldier had left the CAR (French soldiers had been stationed in the country since they deposed Bokassa in 1979).
 The Central African government responded by banning the MCLN, arresting MCLN figures in the CAR and issuing an arrest warrant for Iddi Lala.

 When Dacko was ousted by André Kolingba in a 1981 coup, Iddi Lala remained in exile and continued his opposition to Kolingba.
 He was tried in absentia by a military court and sentenced to death in May 1982.
 Iddi Lala's decision to commit the attack was not supported by all of his compatriots within the MCLN; indeed, he faced a leadership challenge in late 1983 when some members denounced the bombing as "off target".
-O'Toole noted that although Iddi Lala, just like Ange Patasse, was an ardent follower of socialism and used a rhetoric alluding to the interests of the masses, most of the MCLN members were "petite bourgeoisie" and that Iddi Lala himself was unable to present a coherent ideological programme, thus making it likely that he would not have been able to keep his socialist promises even if he had come to power.
+Iddi Lala was an ardent follower of socialism and used a rhetoric alluding to the interests of the masses.

-Iddi Lala never returned to the CAR after 1979.
-He spent some time in Nigeria, then moved to Guinea-Bissau and finally to Tripoli, Libya, where he lived under Gaddafi's protection.
-Tripoli formed the base of operations for the MCLN, which in 1981 had 350 armed members.
+He spent some time in Nigeria, then moved to Guinea-Bissau and finally to Ivory Coast.
 In 1984, Libyan support shifted to the Central African Revolutionary Party, formed by François Bozizé.
-Iddi Lala then faded into obscurity, with no further records of his life or the date of death available.
-Serre states that it is known that he converted to Islam in his final years and died in Tripoli.
+Rodolphe Iddi Lala died in Ivory Coast in 1994.
+He was buried in his home village Sassara, at Bossangoa, in Central African Republic.